sttng/Jeffs-APA-Demo-v990627/rgbds6/readme.md

-Files updated to work with rgbds6
+Files updated to build on newer RGBDS versions (v0.6)